Exploring the Blockchain: Emerging Trends and Innovations

 Stability

-It is significantly harder to eliminate or edit data after its registration on the blockchain.
 Blockchain is an ideal alternative for keeping financial information or any other data requiring an audit record since you can track every change.
-Later they are constantly kept on a distributed public ledger.
+Later, they are constantly kept on a distributed public ledger.

 Decentralized structure